Logo VDS Automation

 How do you make shift performances comparable?

-Organizations that break through this choose rarely for “more reporting.”
+Organizations that break through this seldom choose "more reporting."
 They choose a different way of managing, with three characteristics.

 1. Normalize output to a fair basis

-The most important step is surprisingly simple: stop comparing on “pieces per shift” and create one fair basis to manage.
+The most important step is surprisingly simple: stop comparing based on "units per shift" and create one fair basis to manage against.
 In many cases, that is:

 • divided by planned production time (not the clock time of a shift)

 Then you correct for mix differences.
-Not to prettify it, but to make it fair.
-So that you no longer compare on circumstances, but on performance.
+Not to make it pretty, but to make it fair.
+So that you no longer compare based on conditions, but on performance.

 2. Make losses visible instead of just the outcome

 Output is an outcome.
-To manage, you mainly need visibility on where the difference leaks.
-In almost every factory, the loss lies in the same three KPIs:
+To manage, you primarily need visibility on where the difference leaks.
+In virtually every factory, the loss resides in the same three KPIs:

-Once you register those losses visibly and consistently, the conversation changes.
-You no longer talk about who is “better,” but about where you lose time and which cause has the most impact.
+Once you make those losses visible and consistently record them, the conversation changes.
+You no longer talk about who is "better," but about where you are losing time and which cause has the most impact.

-The biggest pitfall is that performances are visible, but do not lead to follow-up.
-Then it becomes “just looking at numbers” instead of managing.
+The biggest pitfall is that performance is insightful, but does not lead to follow-up.
+Then it becomes "looking at numbers" again instead of managing.

 • short check-in on target (normalized)